lnkuiper/experiments/sorting_simulation/README.md

 The current parameters can are set to take up less than 16GB of memory.
 The script is run with `./simulation`, which generates CSV files.

+Cache misses and branch mispredictions are counted with macOS Instruments.
+Run `make trace` and run `python3 trace.py`.

 ## Analysis
 Plots were created in a Jupyter notebook.
 The relevant Python packages can be installed with: